ethereum-oasis-op/baseline/examples/bpi-monolith-test-suite/notes-and-questions.md

 ## Questions

 * OrgRegistry contract is in the core repo.
 Is this still a proper way to register and  search for new organization?
+* Who keeps the state of the workflow?
+Is it in the agreement object?
+Who performs the state changes?